Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 - 3.2.2) If you do step 3.2.1, you will also need to change the provider in the following files: Program.cs and ApplicationDbContext.cs.

 ## How It Works:
-1. Try the “Your Personal Calendar” application/webpage without logging in to get a good grasp of the page and the application.
-Or, register and sign in to use the built-in Identity user interface to create an account and log in to have a personalized calendar experience.
+- 1.1) The “Your Personal Calendar” application/webpage requires you to register and/or sign in to the application before you are able to use the calendar application.
+First, a user must create an account and log in to enjoy their personalized calendar experience.
-2. My calendar is the landing page for the Your Personal Calendar” application/webpage.
-In the My Calendar view, once logged in (or as a guest/not logged in), you will be able to view your personal schedule.
+- 2.1) "My Calendar" is the landing page for the "Your Personal Calendar” application/webpage.
+In the My Calendar view, once logged in (or registered), you will be able to view your personal schedule in a list, week, or monthly format and see upcoming events that have been entered.
+The "How To Use" yellow banner also provides a brief set of user instructions and can be hidden via the x button at any time.
-- Click the “Create” button, or click on a date/time slot to open the Add Event modal (Bootstrap).
-This will then allow the user to enter an event Name, an optional Location, an optional Start/End time, (and a optional date if you selected the Create button).
-3. Use the Events page to view the entered calendar entries in a list format, edit, or delete any entered calendar events from the logged-in user's calendar.
+- 3.1) To register an account, click the Register button in the top right, then fill out and enter a fake email and password for the account.
+It will then prompt you to click a button that auto-authenticates the account, simulating a real authentication setup for the website.
+   - 3.2) The site also provides documentation on how to set up third-party authentication and an email sender for authentication.
+However, since this is for demonstration purposes only, I purposely omitted those for data privacy and safety reasons.
+- 4.1) After your account has been registered, log in by clicking the login button and entering your login details you just entered for the Register button.
+If you want to use this application as a persistent calendar, be sure to save your login credentials.
+Data is saved across sessions and can be loaded repeatedly via the calendar application and the local database.
-4. The Locations page is used to create/edit/delete location records.
-When initially creating or when editing an event, you can assign a location to the calendar event; howeve,r this is optional.
+- 5.1) Next, click the Locations button to create/edit/delete location records.
+When initially creating or editing an event, you can assign a location to the event on the calendar.
+However, the location must first be added in the Locations tab.
+   - 5.2) Locations are required to be entered and selected for each event.
+- 6.1) Using the Events tab, you can enter calendar event entries into the application.
+In this tab, you can enter an event name, description, start and end dates and times, along with a selected location from the locations drop-down menu created in step 5.1.
-5. The privacy page is utilized to share a fake/demonstration version of a website privacy page.
-Going over numerous data privacy/overall fake terms and conditions for the fake application/site.
+- 7.1) The privacy page is utilized to share a fake/demonstration version of a website's privacy or terms and conditions page.
+Listing numerous data privacy and other terms and conditions for the application/site that are all fake and non-enforceable.
-6. Ownership is enforced through the custom UserAccessOnly filter; this ensures only the event owner can access/modify their own calendar items.
+- 8.1) Ownership of created calendar events is enforced through the custom UserAccessOnly filter; this ensures that only the event owner can access/modify their own calendar items that they created.

 ## How It Works (Architecture Version):